AntoineGagne/rebar3_shellcheck/README.md

 ## Usage

+This plugin can found on [Hex](https://hex.pm/packages/rebar3_shellcheck).

-Add the plugin to your `rebar config`:
+Alternatively, you can add the plugin to your `rebar config` in the following
+way:

 ```erlang
 {plugins, [